These amazing grilled chicken wings that are tossed in a sweet honey chili garlic sauce are the perfect appetizer for any party or get together.

-There are several different kinds of marinades from a simple dry rub to a sweet brine, or to my hoison-sesame marinade that packs a delicious punch in the flavor department.
+There are several different kinds of marinades from a simple dry rub to a sweet brine, or to my hoisin-sesame marinade that packs a delicious punch in the flavor department.

-Start off the marinade by whisking together some hoison sauce, soy sauce, fish sauce, sesame oil and rice wine vinegar until it is emulsified.
+- Start off the marinade by whisking together some hoisin sauce, soy sauce, fish sauce, sesame oil, and rice wine vinegar until it is emulsified.

-- CHEF TIP: My general rule of thumb for all marinades is over night to infuse as much flavor as possible.
+My general rule of thumb for all marinades is overnight to infuse as much flavor as possible.
 If you have the time to do it, then do it!

-When it comes to grilling them, I believe anywhere in between 400° and 450° is optimal, especially when using a soy based marinade.
+When it comes to grilling them, I believe anywhere between 400° and 450° is optimal, especially when using a soy-based marinade.
 I also believe that in between these temperatures it will allow you to get perfect grill marks, without burning, and being able to cook them completely through.

-- CHEF NOTE: When using soy, food items and caramelize quicker than normal which means it can have a tendency to burn.
-Lower temperature will give you dark grill marks without charring anything.
+- Chef Note: When using soy, food items and caramelize quicker than normal which means it can have a tendency to burn.
+The lower temperature will give you dark grill marks without charring anything.

 It is all about the sauce when it comes to these even if you used a marinade.
 The sauce should complement the marinade if one is used while not overpowering the delicious flavor of the grill or marinade.

-For this tasty honey chili garlic sauce I prepped everything in my Franke Chef Center.
-It allows me to prep and serve everything right in the same location while keeping the rest of my kitchen clean.
+For this tasty honey chili garlic sauce, I prepped everything in my Franke Chef Center.
+It allows me to prep and serves everything right in the same location while keeping the rest of my kitchen clean.
 It is the ultimate cooking companion.